-Article 41.-Safeguard of an enemy hors de combat
+Art 41.
+Safeguard of an enemy hors de combat

-1. A person who is recognized or who, in the circumstances, should be recognized to be hors de combat shall not be made the object of attack.

-2. A person is hors de combat if:

-(a) He is in the power of an adverse Party;

-(b) He clearly expresses an intention to surrender; or
+- 1. A person who is recognized or who, in the circumstances, should be recognized to be hors de combat shall not be made the object of attack. - 2.
+A person is hors de combat if: - (a) he is in the power of an adverse Party; - (b) he clearly expresses an intention to surrender; or - (c) he has been rendered unconscious or is otherwise incapacitated by wounds or sickness, and therefore is incapable of defending himself;

-(c) He has been rendered unconscious or is otherwise incapacitated by wounds or sickness, and therefore is incapable of defending himself; provided that in any of these cases he abstains from any hostile act and does not attempt to escape.
+provided that in any of these cases he abstains from any hostile act and does not attempt to escape.

-3. When persons entitled to protection as prisons of war have fallen into the power of an adverse Party under unusual conditions of combat which prevent their evacuation as provided for in

-Part m, Section I, of the Third Convention, they shall be released and all feasible precautions shall be taken to ensure their safety.
+3. When persons entitled to protection as prisoners of war have fallen into the power of an adverse Party under unusual conditions of combat which prevent their evacuation as provided for in Part III, Section I, of the Third Convention, they shall be released and all feasible precautions shall be taken to ensure their safety.

-Article 42.-Occupants of aircraft
+Article 42 - Occupants of aircraft

-1. No person parachuting from an aircraft in distress shall be made the object of attack during his descent.

-2. Upon reaching the ground in territory controlled by an adverse Party, a person who has parachuted from an aircraft in distress shall be given an opportunity to surrender before being made the object of attack, unless it is apparent that he is engaging in a hostile act.

-3. Airborne troops are not protected by this Article.
+- 1. No person parachuting from an aircraft in distress shall be made the object of attack during his descent. - 2.
+Upon reaching the ground in territory controlled by an adverse Party, a person who has parachuted from an aircraft in distress shall be given an opportunity to surrender before being made the object of attack, unless it is apparent that he is engaging in a hostile act. - 3.
+Airborne troops are not protected by this Article.